 Protection from liability

-Food donors are protected by the Bill Emerson Good Samaritan Food Act, which was passed into federal law in 1996.
+Food donors are protected by the Bill Emerson Good Samaritan Food Act.

 Save money on your taxes

 The federal tax code allows a deduction for donated food.

 Read about federal tax deduction for food donations